 If you have very thin fabric like a cotton voile the fabric would not support heavy embroidery or weight of metallic thread along with sequins beads etc. For these materials less dense embroidery with fine thread like a shadow work is better.
 On very heavy fabrics a little dense textured work is more suitable than fine work

 You should use stabilizers on the back of thin and/or delicate fabrics like silk ; you should also use them on regular fabric if you are using unusually heavy fabrics like gold thread.
-Stabilizer can be anything from muslin to store bought ones
+Stabilizer can be anything from muslin to store bought ones.
+Here is a list of the best stabilizers to use for embroidery.

-Never venture to embroider on many layers of fabric like on collars, plackets or jeans hems, as a beginner- those are to be tried after a lot of practise on single fabric layers.
+Never venture to embroider on many layers of fabric like on collars, plackets or jeans hems, as a beginner- those are to be tried after a lot of practice on single fabric layers.

 Step 2 Collect everything you need